The 149 Best Side Hustles for Women That Can Actually Make Money

 35. Neighborhood Newspaper editor

-Did you know that some people start their own neighborhood or larger local newsletter or newspaper?
+Did you know that some people start their own neighborhood or larger local newsletter or newspaper (and we made a huge list of newspaper name ideas if you're interested in doing the same)?
 Build your readership, and local businesses will gladly pay for ad space in your emails or newspaper.

 36. Advertising on your car